Rolling In It: Main game

 Three teams compete, each consisting of a celebrity and a civilian contestant.
-The centrepiece of the studio is a wide, slowly moving conveyor belt.
+Resembling the "Roll-A-Win" arcade game commonly found in the United Kingdom, the centrepiece of the studio is a wide and slowly moving conveyor belt.
 At one end is a launcher loaded with giant coins that pivots from side to side; the other has a trough whose 10 slots display values/effects that can change during the game.
 Pressing a button on top of the launcher releases one coin to roll along the conveyor, and the result is determined by the slot into which it falls.
+The two outermost slots are marked "Roll Again," which allow another roll with no effect on gameplay, and do not change throughout the game.

-The host starts the game by rolling one coin to determine the initial amount of each team's prize pot.
-For this roll, eight of the slots display values of £1,000, £2,500, or £5,000, and the two outermost slots are "Roll Again," which allow another roll with no effect on gameplay.
+The host starts the game by rolling one coin to determine the initial amount of each team's bank.
+For this roll, the centre eight slots display values of £1,000, £2,500 or £5,000.
 Fifteen questions are asked during the main game, each with three answer options, and one team is chosen at random to have initial control.

 The team in control rolls a coin; if it lands in a money slot, the host asks a question.
-A correct answer adds the value to the team's prize pot, and they may either roll another coin or pass control to the next team in line.
+A correct answer adds the value to the team's bank and allows them to either roll another coin, or pass control to the next team in line.
 An incorrect answer ends their turn and gives control to the next team.

-The "Roll Again" slots remain in place throughout the game, while the other eight are shuffled before the first, fourth, seventh, tenth, thirteenth, and fifteenth questions.
+The centre eight slots are shuffled before the first, fourth, seventh, tenth, thirteenth and fifteenth questions.
 Penalty slots appear at times, which end the team's turn without a question being asked and also have the following effects: